qtoggle/qtoggleserver-zigbee2mqtt/README.md

 Indicates the timeout, in seconds, to permit new Zigbee devices to join, once enabled.

  * type: `integer`
- * default: `3600`
+ * default: `240`

 ### `device_config`

+# TODO document wildcards

 Allows specifying static configuration for particular Zigbee devices.
-Each entry in the dictionary is the (friendly) name of a device associated to a configuration dictionary.
+Each entry in the dictionary is the (friendly) name of a device associated to a configuration dictionary or a wildcard pattern that friendly names of devices must match.
 See [Device Configuration](#device-configuration) for details on the available configuration options.

  * type: `dictionary`
  * default: `{}`